 Activities that are done by institutional parties such as the NHTSA and the FCC in relation to driver’s distraction are mainly gathering statistics and issuing guidelines (see footnote 1).
 While we can see some increase in enforcement activities – mainly by the police - the increase of driver’s distraction due to cellphone use and the above-mentioned systems, is more substantial than the enforcement activities.

-Driver’s distraction is the top cause for accidents in the US, followed by speeding and drunk driving– causing nearly 40% of accidents, by some studies (Top 3 Causes of Car Accidents in America).
+Driver’s distraction is the top cause for accidents in the US, followed by speeding and drunk driving– causing nearly 40% of accidents, by many studies (Top 3 Causes of Car Accidents in America).

 Texting & Driving (T&D) combines the 3 types of distraction – visual, manual and cognitive, and is the leading cause for distraction (www.cdc.gov).